 If you’re a mother who has been breastfeeding on request, you probably haven’t had to collect and store breast milk.
-But if circumstances, such as returning to work or school, require that you be away from your baby, it can be a bit daunting to figure out how much milk you need to have available each day to ensure that your baby gets the ongoing benefits of human milk.
+But if a return to work or school, or other circumstance, requires you to be away from your baby, you may be wondering how much milk you need to leave with a caregiver to make sure your baby gets enough while you're apart.

 Exclusively breastfed babies drink on average 25 oz (750 mL) per day between the ages of 1 month and 6 months.
 While intake can vary depending on your baby's age and weight, milk intake typically ranges from 19-30 oz per day (570-900 mL per day).